 - I like to clean all of my bathrooms at once-make a quick trip around all the bathrooms in the house to clear counters and spray counters and tubs with cleaner, allow to sit while you clean toilets and wipe down the outer toilet surface.

 - Go back and wipe down counters and rinse tub then clean mirrors.

 - Come back to clean the floors when cleaning the kitchen floor.

 - Starting in one corner of the room and working around dust all surfaces top to bottom.
 (If you have blinds and/or ceiling fans, dust those first.)

-- Use upholstery attachment and vacuum upholstered furniture.
+- Use an upholstery attachment and vacuum upholstered furniture.

 - Vacuum floors along with all house carpeting as last cleaning step.

 - Load all dirty dishes in the dishwasher and fill sink with hot soapy water.
-If your stove top has removable burner pieces that need to be cleaned, place in water.
+If your stove top has removable burner pieces that need to be cleaned, place in water as well.